MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 ## Viewing protected PDFs in Microsoft Edge on Windows or Mac

 Microsoft Edge offers built-in support for viewing PDF files that are classified and protected.
-Use of Microsoft Edge ensures that users can open protected PDF files seamlessly without the need to install or configure any additional settings or software.
+Use of Microsoft Edge ensures that users can open protected PDF files seamlessly without the need to install or configure any extra settings or software.

 Supported versions include: